mirtft/pyansys_wall/README.md

 # pyansys_wall

+# In VS Code, go to View - Appearance - Panel
+# In the panel at the bottom go to Terminal
+# Copy paste the non-hashed lines into terminal and hit enter to execute the line

 # make a virtual enviroment
 # macos
-python -m venv /.venv
+python -m venv ./.venv
 # windows
-python -m venv \.venv
+python -m venv .\.venv

 # change to the virtual enviromment directory and activate it
 cd .venv